-“My efforts have been successful in this effort, and now it is recognised as a true tribal art style.
+“My efforts have been successful, and now it’s recognised as a true tribal art style.
 I have enjoyed drawing in this style since I was young.
-None of the older tattoo artists who were teaching me had ever done this style, and they made it clear that you had to do whatever people who walked in your studio wanted, not my own eccentric preference.
+None of the older tattoo artists who taught me had ever done this style, and they made it clear that you had to do whatever the customers wanted.
 So I just put up lots of Celtic designs on the walls of my tattoo studio and offered them to potential clients.”

 Most of Fish’s clients come from the surrounding area; they find her on the internet, fall in love with the Celtic style, then arrive at her door.
 “Mostly they are the descendants of the diaspora, who want to have a permanent mark of the connection to their ancestry.”

-A style that might appeal strongly to modern-day Irish people is that of an Irish family crest – a coat of arms which represents a family, clan or sept.
-(A sept is a subdivision of a clan, a term originally used only in Ireland.)
-Many families still use their family crests today on letterheads and even on plates and other tableware.
+A style that might appeal to people of Irish heritage is that of an Irish family crest.
+This is a coat of arms which represents a family, clan or sept.
+(A sept is a subdivision of a clan, a term originally used only in Ireland).
+Some families still use their family crests today on letterheads, and even on plates and other tableware.

-So if you are thinking of getting one of these Celtic masterpieces, there is a little groundwork to do first.
-Says Fish, “Clients only need to come with a desire to have a tattoo, and we begin the process with a consultation.
+So, if you’re thinking of getting one of these Celtic masterpieces, there is a little groundwork to do first.
+“Clients only need to come with a desire to have a tattoo, and we begin the process with a consultation.
 This happens the day before we plan to do the actual installation.
 Sometimes they have an idea, or they have seen a tattoo in my online portfolio that they like.
 We work together to make it unique for them.
 Sometimes they only have a loose idea of what they want, for instance, a Celtic cross.

 Fish is based in California, but anyone can buy a tattoo template from her collection to give to a local tattoo artist.
-“Since 2001 I have had an online image sale site, LuckyFishArt.com, and I add new images constantly as I create them.
-There are almost 1800 original tattoo patterns there for sale and immediate download, providing a clear, precise template that a tattoo artist in any part of the world can work from.”
+“Since 2001 I have had an online image sale site, and I add new images constantly as I create them.
+There are almost 1,800 original tattoo patterns there for sale and immediate download, providing a clear, precise template that a tattoo artist in any part of the world can work from.”